Inauguration of Gerald Ford

-Although this was the ninth, and most recent non-scheduled, extraordinary inauguration to take place since the presidency was established in 1789, it was the first to take place due to the president's resignation; the previous eight had been occasioned by the president's death in office.
-Ford had become vice president only eight months earlier, after Spiro Agnew resigned due to bribery allegations while serving as Baltimore County Executive and Governor of Maryland.
+Although this was the ninth, non-scheduled, extraordinary inauguration to take place since the presidency was established in 1789, it was the first to take place due to a resignation of a president; the previous eight had been occasioned by the president's death in office.
+Ford had become vice president only eight months earlier, after Spiro Agnew resigned due to allegations of bribing while serving as Baltimore County Executive and Governor of Maryland.
 He was the first vice president appointed as such under the terms of the Twenty-fifth Amendment.
 Thus, when he succeeded Nixon, Ford became the first (and remains the only) person to have held both the office of vice president and president without having been elected to either office.

-Nixon's farewell
+Nixon's resignation

-In a televised Oval Office speech on August 8, 1974, President Richard Nixon, who was facing impeachment proceedings for his role in the Watergate scandal and alleged cover-up, announced to the nation, "I shall resign the presidency effective at noon tomorrow [August 9]."
-At 9:00 the following morning, Nixon gave a farewell talk to an East Room assembly of White House staff and selected dignitaries, including the Cabinet and Vice President Ford.
-It was an emotional event, with President Nixon nearly breaking down multiple times.
-When it was finished, Vice President Ford escorted the President and First Lady to an Army helicopter, where the President waved his famous "V-sign" before flying off to Air Force One and a flight to "exile" in California.
-The nuclear codes were left with Ford.
+In a televised speech on August 8, 1974, President Richard Nixon, who was facing impeachment for his role in the Watergate scandal and alleged cover-up, announced to the nation, "I shall resign the presidency effective at noon tomorrow [August 9]."
+At 9:00am the following morning, Nixon gave a farewell speech to an East Room assembly of White House staff and selected dignitaries, including the Cabinet and Vice President Gerald Ford.
+It was an emotional event, with Nixon nearly breaking down multiple times.
+When it was finished, Ford escorted Nixon to Marine One, where Nixon waved his trademark "V-for-victory" sign with both hands, and moved on to a flight to his hometown of Yorba Linda, California onboard Air Force One.